 designated by the war department as one of the six distinguished institutions of the United States indicates at once the superiority of its methods.

-The school has appreciated from the start that the best res ults co uld be obtained from a military system that was as real and as thorough as if the making
+The school has appreciated from the start that the best res ults co uld be obtained from a military system that was as real and as thorough as if

-learns to know and respect true merit for its own - sake, and where he will make the best of himself.
+atmosphere where he learns to know and respect true merit for its own - sake, and where he will make the best of himself.

 The school has realized also that interest and variety must furnish the incentive in a military course in a private school, and has provided facilities